MEETING CANCELLED, STILL AWAITING DECISION FROM USPTO

 BO'S CASE: Bo is soldiering on and continuing to print Eat More Kale t-shirts -- however, as is the case for many small businesses and artists who are attacked by a large corporations over allegations of trademark infringement, the drawn out process has been taxing for Bo.
 However, that hasn't dampened his spirit to keep printing Eat More Kale t-shirts.
 As he said in his last interview: "I think every single time I print another Eat More Kale shirt and send it to another corner of the U.S. for someone to wear, that's an act of defiance.
 Chick-fil-A said don't do it, and I said _____you!"

 WHEN WILL OUR FILM BE DONE?
 While we had hoped to be finished with our film by now, we're still very much in the middle of production.
-While our film has a great beginning and middle, it has no ending -- and to be quite honest, an ending is not in immediate sight.
-We're resolved to follow Bo, Chick-fil-A, and this story until there's some sort of resolution for him and his Eat More Kale design.
+While our film has a great beginning and middle, it currently has no ending -- and to be quite honest, an ending is not in immediate sight.
+We're resolved to follow Bo and his story until there's some sort of resolution for him and his Eat More Kale design.
 And this is becoming part of our story, too -- that one of the great problems small businesses face when fighting a multi-billion dollar corporation is a war of attrition.

 BO SUFFERS A LEGAL SETBACK